7,100,000 pageviews

 The dead women were so badly burned they had to be officially identified through dental records.
 Two of the women who survived the fire were in critical condition.

-Nerizo Fojas had been working at the Community Regional Medical Center in Fresno for two years.
-Prior to living in Fresno she had resided in Oakland.
-She and her husband had planned to travel to her native Philippines in June for a second wedding ceremony.
+Nerizo Fojas had worked at the Community Regional Medical Center in Fresno for two years.
+Prior to living in Fresno she resided in Oakland.
+She and her husband planned to travel to her native Philippines in June for a second wedding ceremony.

 San Mateo County Coroner Robert Foucrault told reporters that "it was almost impossible for [the victims] to get out as the fire was moving so fast."
 Cause and origin experts investigated the fire scene while forensic pathologists performed the autopsies and ordered toxicology tests.